athoune/logator/README.md

 You can use filters.

-User Agent parsing is stolen from Google code.
+User Agent parsing is stolen from Google code : http://code.google.com/p/ua-parser/.

 	from logator.log import log
 	from logator.weblog import Common, UserAgent, HostByName, Filter_by_code, Filter_by_attribute